junocchi/superhero-spring-boot-jdbc/README.md

 - HTML
 - CSS
 - MySQL
-- 1 database with 4 tables
+- Eclipse and MySQL Workbench
-- Eclipse and MySQLWorkbench
+- Project Management: Trello

 ## System functionalities
 With the rising popularity of superhero movies, there has been a heightened awareness of superheroes in our midst.
 The frequency of superhero sightings is increasing at an alarming rate.
 Given this development, the Hero Education and Relationship Organisation (HERO) has asked our company to develop a database and data layer for their new superhero sightings web application.